gnowledge/gnowledge.github.io/projects/stemedu.md

 model-based reasoning, seeking evidence, publication and communication.

-# CUBE: Collaboratively Understanding Biology Education
+# CUBE

-Currently, in the 8th year of operation, this project expanded in its scale and continued to encourage and inspire us.
+CUBE: Collaboratively Understanding Biology Education, is currently, in the 8th year of operation, this project expanded in its scale and continued to encourage and inspire us.
 As a demonstration of the pedagogical principles designed as a part of the gnowledge lab, CUBE initiative stands out as one of our major integrated initiatives, that has multiple implications to STEM education in the country.

-## Pictures from CUBE Project
+Pictures from CUBE Project to be included.

 ## History of CUBE